A Guide on the Cheapest Way to Send Money to China in 2026

 When it comes to security, Wise has a fraud team that provides you with real-time warnings, data protection, and other services.

-Aside from having a user-friendly website, Wise is also available on Android or iOS.
+Aside from having a user-friendly website, Wise is also available on Android and iOS.

 Check out our in-depth review of Wise.